Skip to main content

 • Spanish (International)

-Sleep Restriction is behavioural intervention used in the treatment of insomnia.
-It is an evidence based treatment for insomnia, both as a standalone technique and as part of a package of cognitive behavioural therapy for insomnia (CBT-I).
+Sleep Restriction is behavioral intervention used in the treatment of insomnia.
+It is an evidence based treatment for insomnia, both as a standalone technique and as part of a package of cognitive behavioral therapy for insomnia (CBT-I).
 The rationale for sleep restriction is that insomnia is perpetuated by spending excessive time in bed.
 Spending large amounts of time in bed relative to little sleep results in poor sleep efficiency.
 One goal of sleep restriction is to increase sleep efficiency by reducing the amount of time spent in bed relative to the time spent sleeping.
 Sleep restriction initially creates a mild sleep deprivation which promotes the natural onset of sleep.

 The Sleep Restriction handout includes a description of the sleep restriction intervention followed by instructions for carrying out sleep restriction.